mikelaferriere/TBN-chainandcoin/BLOCKCHAIN.md

 ## Mining

 Mining is the act of adding a block to the blockchain.
-It will always create a new block with a sender "0", and the recipient is the UUID of the node.
+It will always create a new block with a sender "0", and the recipient is the miners address.
 The amount is currently 1 coin.
 Any pending transactions are also committed to the chain in the Block

 ```
-$ curl localhost:5000/mine | jq .
+$ curl -XPOST -H "Content-Type: application/json" localhost:5000/mine -d '{"miner_address": "SomeAddress"}' | jq .
 ```

 If you mine when there is no pending transactions, you can expect a response like: